fcuzzocrea/thesis-template/README.md

 ## Template structure
 The template is composed by several files.
 The idea is that each part of the thesis has a dedicated TeX file (introduction.tex, abstract.tex, ...) that you can edit independently.

 `thesis-main.tex` is used to organize all the parts into a single document.
 Each chapter has its own folder to better organize the external resources that you may include (images, pdfs, ...)

 ## What you have to modify in this template
 This template does not have your personal information.

 In addition to the thesis's body you must modify the title-page document with all your personal information and rename the chapters, remnoving the ones that you do not use.

 ## References
 The layout of the thesis follows the [guidelines](http://www.tedoc.polimi.it/uploads/media/PoliTesi_Istruzioni.pdf) indicated by Polimi's library.
-Guidelines for Abstract, Introduction and Conclusions are from a [template](http://airwiki.ws.dei.polimi.it/images/3/3c/SchemaTesi.tgz) written by Matteo Matteucci.

 Inside the `documentation/` folder it is possible to find some usefull books about LaTeX.